-The Mental Health and Support Services Department offers a range of tiered mental health, counseling, referral, and social and emotional services and supports to help children, youth, and families become better equipped to thrive.
-Services are rendered at schools through various programs in KIPP and provided by School Counselors and graduate level interns from local graduate programs in Los Angeles & San Diego.
+The Mental Health and Support Services Department offers a range of tiered mental health, counseling, referral, and social and emotional services and supports to help children, youth, and families become better

 Services and supports are free of charge and are provided to students based on need and availability regardless of insurance or immigration status.
 School Counseling services are reserved for students whose social and emotional needs are impairing their academic abilities.
 For students that are experiencing challenges outside of school, referrals to local mental health agencies will be provided.
 In order to benefit from these services, students must be referred, schools must demonstrate that all other options have been exhausted, qualify through assessment and parent interview.
-Parents/guardianss also must sign for consent for participation in mental health services for students, however, School Counselors are permitted to meet with students without parental consent up to 3 times and in the case of emergencies (e.g. suicidal ideation or suspicion of abuse) Consent for counseling can be revoked in writing at any time by the parent or legal guardian and given to the main office or directly to the School
+Parents/guardianss also must sign for consent for participation in mental health services for students, however, School Counselors are permitted to meet with students without parental consent up to 3 times and in the case of emergencies (e.g. suicidal ideation or suspicion of abuse) Consent for counseling can be revoked in writing at any time by the parent or legal guardian and given to the main office or directly to the School Counselor.

-Counselor.
 School Counselors maintain the confidentiality of their students and their families at all times and will only break confidentiality if given specific permission or if the student's, other students', or other individuals' safety is a concern.

-Mental health services are provided by Master's level social workers, school counselors, and related disciplines, trained to address social-emotional and mental health in the academic that may be registered with the California Board of Behavioral Sciences, in addition to possessing their Pupil Personnel Services Credential with certification in school social work / school counseling, and child welfare and attendance.
+Mental health services are provided by Master's level social workers, school counselors, and related disciplines, trained to address social-emotional and mental health in the academic that may be registered with the California Board of Behavioral Sciences , in addition to possessing their Pupil Personnel Services Credential with certification in school social work / school counseling, and child welfare and attendance.
 All clinicians are trained in multiple evidence-based practices and specialize in treating depression, anxiety, special education, disruptive behaviors, and trauma.
 School Counselors, like all KIPP SoCal Public Schools Public Schools employees are mandated reporters.
 For more information, please reach out to your school's front office staff for assistance in contacting your School Counselor.